How Can You Be Exposed to Asbestos?

 • Mesothelioma: This cancer may develop in the lining of the lungs, abdomen, heart or testes, and the primary cause is asbestos exposure.

-• Ovarian Cancer: Exposure to asbestos-contaminated talc is associated with the development of this cancer, which is the fifth most common among women.
+• Ovarian Cancer: Asbestos-contaminated talc raises the risk of cancer.
+It is the fifth most common cancer in women.

 Dr. Berlinda Love